How to sell your car to webuyanycar UK

-The online valuation is ‘guaranteed’ for seven days but note that this only relates to wider market price fluctuations; it doesn't prevent webuyanycar.com changing their offer following inspection.
+The online valuation is ‘guaranteed’ for seven days but be aware that this only relates to wider market price fluctuations; it doesn't prevent webuyanycar.com changing their offer following inspection.

 Keep in mind, however, that actually achieving such prices on those sites requires substantially more work and time on your side; you need to decide whether it’s worth it.

-Be warned that competitors’ valuations are also initial valuations and so could be unrealistic, and subsequently lowered after inspection.
+Be warned that competitors’ valuations are also initial valuations and so could be lowered after inspection.

-Once you’ve got a valuation, you can book an appointment online at a local webuyanycar.com centre.
+Once you’ve got a webuyanycar valuation, you can book an appointment online to take place at a local webuyanycar.com centre.